ciena-frost/ember-frost-modal/README.md

 ### Footer controls block

-The `footer` block can yield a `cancel`, `confirm` or generic button type.
+The `footer` block can yield a `cancel`, `confirm` or generic button type as `controls` block param.
 The `cancel` button is internally hooked up to close the dialog.
 The button text can be customized using the `text` attribute.
 The `cancel` button text defaults to `Cancel`.
 The `confirm` button text defaults to `Confirm`.
-The `confirm` button is a primary button that takes a `onConfirm` action handler to allow the consumer to perform actions on confirmation, eg saving a record, and it automatically closes the dialog.
+The `confirm` button is a primary button that takes a `onConfirm` action handler to allow the consumer to perform actions on confirmation, eg saving a record, and it  closes the dialog by default.
+If however, you set the template attr `closeOnClick=false`, it will not close the dialog on confirm click.
+This allows you to hook into the confirm action and perform other tasks.
+The footer block also yields a `close` action that a consumer can call to correctly close the dialog after all tasks are completed.
 If you require another custom button, you can use the generic button type.
-To set an action handler on that button, set the attr `onActionClick`.
+To set an action handler on that button, set the attr `onClick`.
 All button text, size and priority can be overridden.

 ### ember-perfectscroll effects